orchestral/extension/docs/usage.md

 ### Autoloading File

-Apart from service providers, you can also pre-define PHP file to be loaded when the extension is booted.
-Extension start file allows extension to run start script (as Laravel run application start.php file).
+Apart from service providers, you can also set pre-define PHP file to be loaded when the extension is booted.
+These start files allows extension to any booting script required for the extension to work (as Laravel run application start.php file).

 ```json
 {